Specialty Areas: Anxiety and Mood Disorders; Depression; Obsessive-Compulsive Disorder; Cognitive Behavior Therapy; Dialectical Behavior Therapy.

-Dr. Trosper has received specialized training in cognitive behavior therapy (CBT) and parent-child interaction therapy (PCIT).
+Dr. Trosper Olivo has received specialized training in cognitive behavior therapy (CBT) and parent-child interaction therapy (PCIT).
 She has also been intensively trained in dialectical behavior therapy (DBT) and is a member of the Child Study Center's DBT program.
-In addition to her expertise in anxiety and mood disorders, Dr. Trosper has specialized training in treating Selective Mutism, ADHD, disruptive behavior disorders, post-traumatic stress disorder and eating disorders.
+In addition to her expertise in anxiety and mood disorders, Dr. Trosper Olivo has specialized training in treating Selective Mutism, ADHD, disruptive behavior disorders, post-traumatic stress disorder and eating disorders.

-Dr. Trosper received her bachelor's degree in psychology from Duke University and her master's degree in psychology from Boston University.
+Dr. Trosper Olivo received her bachelor's degree in psychology from Duke University and her master's degree in psychology from Boston University.
 She earned her doctoral degree in clinical psychology at Boston University's Center for Anxiety and Related Disorders.

-Dr. Trosper completed her clinical internship in the child and adolescent track at the Child Study Center and Bellevue Hospital Center and stayed at the Child Study Center for her postdoctoral fellowship.
+Dr. Trosper Olivo completed her clinical internship in the child and adolescent track at the Child Study Center and Bellevue Hospital Center and stayed at the Child Study Center for her postdoctoral fellowship.

-Dr. Trosper has presented her research at professional conferences, and her work has been published in Journal of Abnormal Child Psychology, Psychiatric Quarterly, Cognitive and Behavioral Practice, and Clinical Child and Family Psychology Review.
+Dr. Trosper Olivo has presented her research at professional conferences, and her work has been published in Journal of Abnormal Child Psychology, Psychiatric Quarterly, Cognitive and Behavioral Practice, and Clinical Child and Family Psychology Review.

 She is a member of the American Psychological Association and the Association for Behavioral and Cognitive Therapies.